Science Misinformation Symposium

 - What tactics are being tried here and overseas to combat science misinformation, and are they working?
 What else can we do?

-This is a closed Chatham House Rule event suitable for attendees from government, research, education, media and tech sectors.
+This was a closed Chatham House Rule event with attendees from government, research, education, media and tech sectors.

 Location

-Condition of entry: This is a closed Chatham House Rule event, which means that general information can be shared but no names or affiliations can be used either during or after the symposium.
+This was a closed Chatham House Rule event, which means that general information can be shared but no names or affiliations can be used either during or after the symposium.